| | | |

 Poros

 Poros seemed less well-preserved than Hydra, but I took a quick walk up to the bell tower above the town and then through some of the back streets.
-There was more immediate evidence of Greece’s financial crisis here.
 Not visible on the main street along the water, the streets behind held quite a few boarded-up buildings and empty storefronts.
 It’s a bigger island though, which implies more back roads to explore, and the Peloponnesus is just a very short ferry ride away.

 a view of the street along the water on Poros